Role of magnetic ions in the thermal Hall effect of the paramagnetic insulator TmVO$_{4}$: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-We thank S. Fortier for his assistance with the experiments.
+We thank S. Fortier for his assistance with the experiments and A. Ataei, P. Fournier and I. Garate for stimulating discussions.
 L. T. acknowledges support from the Canadian Institute for Advanced Research (CIFAR) as a CIFAR Fellow and funding from the Institut Quantique, the Natural Sciences and Engineering Research Council of Canada (NSERC; PIN:123817), the Fonds de Recherche du Qu\'ebec - Nature et Technologies (FRQNT), the Canada Foundation for Innovation (CFI), and a Canada Research Chair.
 This research was undertaken thanks in part to funding from the Canada First Research Excellence Fund.

-Crystal growth and characterization performed at Stanford University was supported by the Air Force Office of Scientific Research under award number FA9550-20-1-0252.
-MPZ was also partially supported by a National Science Foundation Graduate Research Fellowship under grant number DGE-1656518.
+Crystal growth and characterization performed at Stanford University was supported by the Air Force Office of Scientific Research under Award No. FA9550-20-1-0252.
+MPZ was also partially supported by a National Science Foundation Graduate Research Fellowship under Grant No. DGE-1656518.